 - Fleet Marine Force (FMF): Second class Marine Option midshipmen will conduct events to include, but not limited to: physical training, drill, field skills, small arms training and proficiency, exposure to various MOS’, leadership billets, further exposure to the MAGTF, etc.

 - Nuclear Power: Midshipmen can be assigned to nuclear submarine or nuclear surface vessels.

 - Afloat Aviation Option: Selected midshipmen train aboard a carrier; training includes flight time on navy aircraft if feasible.

 - Ashore Aviation Option: Selected midshipmen train with a Navy aviation squadron, including flight time if feasible.

 - Foreign Exchange Training of Midshipmen (FOREXTRAMID) and Japanese Maritime Self-Defense Force (JMSDF) Exchanges: Selected midshipmen train with navies of other countries.

-- Officer Candidate School: First class Marine Option midshipmen usually participate in OCS in Quantico, Virginia.
+- Officer Candidate School (OCS): First class Marine Option midshipmen are required to participate in this six-week long training in Quantico, Virginia.